KotaShimomura/KotaShimomura/README.md

-I'm doing graduate research in ComputerVision.
+I'm a graduate student doing research in computer vision.
-Mainly research on automated driving, including segmentation and depth estimation.
+Mainly research on autonomous driving, including segmentation and depth estimation.

 I also participate in competitions such as kaggle as a hobby.